AnnieStephenson/r-place-emergence/README.md

 9. Run the training and evaluation with an XGBoost algorithm, for each sensitivity analysis:
 &rarr; Run `python rplacem/machine_learning/xgboost_regression.py -p [num]`
+Initially, this should be ran (for 2022 only) multiple times with option `--store_worstSHAP True`.
+Each such run adds the 10 least performing features to a file `data/2022/excluded_variables_fromSHAP.txt`.
+Stop running this when the feature pruning seems sufficient.
+This file is then used to remove features from the training dataset.
-This should be ran first for the default parameter `--test2023 False` to train and evaluate on the 2022 dataset, then with `--test2023 True` to train on 2022 and evaluate on 2023 data.
+Then, this should be ran first for the default parameter `--test2023 False` to train and evaluate on the 2022 dataset, then with `--test2023 True` to train on 2022 and evaluate on 2023 data.
 The option `--shapplots True` can be used to generate multiple SHAPley plots.

 # Testing